cxh42/CostalSeg/README.md

 conda activate CostalSeg
 python app.py
 ```
 By running app.py, a graphical interactive interface will automatically open in the browser.
 The user interface is simple and intuitive, so there is no need to go into details about how to use it.
-If you need assistance, please contact [Xinghao Chen](xhc42@outlook.com).
+If you need assistance, please contact Xinghao Chen xhc42@outlook.com